 The board currently has, and appoints members to, three standing committees: the Audit Committee, the Compensation Committee, and the Corporate Governance and Nominating Committee.
-Each committee acts under the terms of a written charter, copies of which are available at our website, www.HelixESG.com under Investor Relations, by clicking Governance.
+Each committee acts under the terms of a written charter, copies of which are available at our website, www.Helixesg.com under Investor Relations, by clicking Governance.
 A copy of each charter is available free of charge upon request to the Corporate Secretary at Helix Energy Solutions Group, Inc., 3505 West Sam Houston Parkway North, Suite 400, Houston, Texas 77043.
-In addition, a Special

-Committee was formed to assess whether to pursue a shareholder derivative claim.
-The following table summarizes the membership of the board and each of its committees as well as the number of times each met during the year ended December 31, 2013.
+In 2013 a Special Committee was formed to assess whether to pursue a shareholder derivative claim.
+As the claim was dismissed by the court in 2014, the Special Committee is no longer in existence.
+The following table summarizes the membership of the board and each of its committees as well as the number of times each met during the year ended December 31, 2014.
 Members were elected to the board based upon the recommendation of the Corporate Governance and Nominating Committee followed by a vote of the full board.
 Each member of each of these committees is independent as defined by the applicable NYSE and SEC rules.

-Governance

-Name Board Audit Compensation and Nominating Special
+Name Board Audit Compensation Corporate Governance and Nominating Special

 Mr. Kratz Chair

 Mr. Lovoi Member Member Chair Member

 Mr. Porter Member Member Chair Chair

 Ms. Quinn Member Member Member Member

 Mr. Rask Member Member Member Member

 Mr. Transier Member Chair Member Member

 Mr. Watt Member Member Member Member

-Number of Meetings in 2013
+Number of Meetings in 2014 ·

 Regular 4 7 4 4 0

-Special 3 1 1 0 2
+Special 5 0 1 0 1